slevithan/oniguruma-parser/CONTRIBUTING.md

 ## Demo page

 A demo REPL for the optimizer is included in this library and [available online](https://slevithan.github.io/oniguruma-parser/demo/).
 It shows results as you type and can be helpful for quick manual testing.
-It can also be used to test the generator if you enable the "Don't optimize (show generator output)" option, as well as other parts of this library via the console.
+You can also use it to test the generator by enabling the "Don't optimize (show generator output)" option.
+Other parts of this library can be tested on the demo page via the developer console.

-> [!WARNING]
+> [!IMPORTANT]
-> The demo uses the last published version of the library.
-To use local changes, you currently have to uncomment the relevant script tags in `./demo/index.html`.
-Make sure to run `pnpm build` to include your changes in the local bundle.
+> The demo uses the latest published version of the library.
+To use local changes, you currently have to uncomment the relevant `<script>` tags in `./demo/index.html`.
+Run `pnpm build` to include your changes in the local bundle.

 ## Readmes